 You are responsible for packing and shipping your artwork.
 Be sure to pack your artwork appropriately so it arrives undamaged.

-Please note, in the event the merchandise is received by the Buyer and rejected, the Buyer is always responsible to ship the merchandise back to the Seller at the Buyer's cost.
+Please note, in the event the artwork is received by the Buyer and rejected, the Buyer is always responsible to ship the merchandise back to the Seller at the Buyer's cost.
+THE BUYER SHOULD USE ONE OF THE APPROVED SHIPPER SO THAT ESCROW.COM CAN TRACK THE ARTWORK'S RETURN.

-Dropshipping from a third-party, such as when printing and framing of artwork, however, if the payment method is with Escrow.com, the drop shipper must use one of the approved carriers and provide a tracking number to Escrow.com.
+Also you may Drop-ship the artwork from a third-party, such as when framing the artwork and having it shipped by the framer.
+However, the drop shipper must use one of the approved carriers and provide a tracking number that you can provide to Escrow.com.

-Escrow.com approved carriers will allow you to take out insurance in case the work is damaged, however, the maximum insurance available may not cover the entire value of your work, depending upon its price.
+Escrow.com approved carriers will allow you to take out insurance in case the work is damaged.
+You may also want to include the insurance price from the approved carrier in the price.
+However, the maximum insurance available may not cover the entire value of your work.
 For example, FedEx permits a maximum declared value up to $1,000 for artwork.
-You may want to consider a supplemental insurance policy for the value above what the carrier would provide.
+If you artwork is more than the maximum insurance amount from your shipping carrier, you may want to consider a supplemental insurance policy or check your homeowners policy to see if the value of shipped artwork is included.

 HOW DO I GET PAID